TU Graz/ Studying and Teaching/ Teaching at TU Graz/

 Mentors from all faculties are available to provide assistance, all of whom have completed a specific preparatory seminar.

-Information and advice on the TU Graz Mentoring programme for TU Graz staff can be found in the intranet TU4U in German: TU Graz Mentoring
+Information and advice for TU Graz staff can be found in the intranet TU4U in German: TU Graz Mentoring